Moshe Shatzkes

-Moshe Shatzkes (משה שאצקס; 1881 - December 29, 1958) was a rabbi and Talmudic scholar, commonly known as the Łomża Rov".
+Moshe Shatzkes (משה שאצקס; 1881 – December 29, 1958) was a rabbi and renowned Talmudic scholar, commonly known as the Łomża Rov".

 Early years

 Shatzkes was born in Vilnius, Lithuania in 1881.
 His father, Rabbi Avraham Aharon Shatzkes, was the spiritual leader of Vilnius who was known as the "Illui mi Zhetel" (the Genius from Dzyatlava).

 When Shatzkes was three years old his father died and soon after his mother married Yitzchak Blazer.
 Shatzkes studied at the Slabodka and Telz yeshivas.
 In 1904, he received semicha (rabbinical ordination) from Refael Shapiro, Eliezer Gordon, and Eliezer Rabinowitz.
+His son in law was the great talmid of Yeshivas Chaim Berlin, R Tzvi Hersh Levenberg.